Olivier Libaux

 Olivier Libaux (5 May 1964 – 29 September 2021) was a French record producer, songwriter, and guitarist.
 A founding member of the band Les Objets, he was also the founder of the musical projects Nouvelle Vague and Uncovered Queens of the Stone Age.

 Career

 Les Objets

 After playing in several bands, Olivier Libaux founded Les Objets with Jérôme Rousseaux in 1989.
 They released two albums, La Normalité in 1989 and Qui Est Qui in 1994, on Columbia Records/Sony Music.
 Video clips for the songs La Normalité and Sarah were directed by Michel Gondry.

 While in Les Objets, Olivier Libaux started a number of collaborations as a musician and guitarist.
-He has played with artists Carla Bruni, Alex Gopher, Dominique Dalcan, Jean-François Coen, Helena Noguerra, Le tone, and the band Prudence.
+He played with artists Carla Bruni, Alex Gopher, Dominique Dalcan, Jean-François Coen, Helena Noguerra, Le tone, and the band Prudence.

 Solo projects

 In 2003, Libaux released his first solo album a musical comedy entitled L'Héroïne au bain, featuring the voices of Helena Noguerra, Philippe Katerine, Lio, Doriand, Ludovic Triaire, Dominique Dalcan and Michael von Der Heide.
 The album was a critical success – an article in Les Cahiers Du Cinéma praised its 'cinematic' qualities – but it failed to achieve significant sales.

 His second album Imbécile, came out in 2007 on the label Discograph.
 The songs on this "scripted" album tell the story of four characters at a dinner party.
 The interpreters are Philippe Katerine, Helena Noguerra, J. P. Nataf and Barbara Carlotti.
 On stage Katerine and Noguerra were replaced by Bertrand Belin and Armelle Pioline out of the group Holden.
 The show based on the record, produced for the stage by Olivier Martinaud at Café de La Danse, mixed concert and theatre performance.
 The album was a critical and commercial success, particularly the song Le Petit Succès, sung by Barbara Carlotti.